volvo-cars/sample-android-automotive-wearable-monitoring/README.md

    PreferenceScreen.
 If no user is signed in, then a Notification will show that the user needs to configure the app (sign in).

-## Dependancy Info
+## Dependency Info

 1. If you want to use the Volvo UI Library for the application - reach out to developer.portal@volvocars.com for more information.

 ## MAD Scorecard